willstMSFT/microsoft-365-docs/microsoft-365/frontline/shifts-custom-connector.md

 Success: Return HTTP `200 OK`

-This is an example of the response if the endpoint approved the request.
+This example shows the response returned when the endpoint approves the request.
 In this scenario, the shift is saved in Shifts, and the user can see the shift in the schedule.

 ```http
 {